Lionel Hutz is my favorite simpsons character

 U of M Bootcamp Final Project

-As part of a team, I developed a machine learning model to predict diabetes diagnoses with up to 97% accuracy.
+I helped develop a machine learning model to predict diabetes diagnoses with up to 97% accuracy.
 This model analyzes patient health metrics such as gender, age, BMI, and blood glucose levels to identify potential diabetes cases.
 My primary contributions included building and evaluating Support Vector Machine (SVM), deep learning, and advanced decision tree models.

 GitHub Repo